gycm134/xMLC/README.md

 ```

 A *mlc* object is created containing the toy problem.
-The toy problem is the Generalized Mean-Field Model (GMFM).
+The toy problem is the stabilization of a damped Landau oscillator.
 To load a different problem, just specify it when the MLC object is created.

 ```